getsentry/platformicons/README.md

 A set of platform and framework icons from the people behind https://sentry.io.

 ## Publishing Changes
 Platformicons uses GitHub Actions to publish changes.
-You don’t need to update the version in `package.json`, that’s done automatically.
+You don’t need to update the version in `package.json` since that’s done automatically.

 1. Make a change
 2. Merge with Master